-MW Bewick is a poet, editor, journalist and teacher.
+MW Bewick is a poet, editor, journalist, occasional lecturer and musician.
 He lives in Wivenhoe, Essex, with his wife, the artist Ella Johnston.
 Together they run Dunlin Press.

 And here’s a slightly longer version: